Meta-learning via Language Model In-context Tuning: Introduction

 \section{Introduction}

 Few-shot learning (FSL) refers to a system's ability to quickly adapt to new tasks when very few labeled examples are available for training.
-FSL is a key feature of human learning and language understanding \cite{lake2016building}, but current machine learning systems are often data-hungry and rely on large amounts of labeled training data \cite{alphago, 7780459, adiwardana2020humanlike}.
-Building systems that are capable of FSL is important towards building human-like artificial intelligence, and can also relieve the burden of collecting large-scale labeled data \cite{altaetran2016low, li2019zeroshot}.
+FSL is a key feature of human learning \cite{lake2016building}, but current machine learning systems often rely on large amounts of labeled training data \cite{alphago, 7780459, adiwardana2020humanlike}.

-Recent large pre-trained language models (LMs) show promising progress in FSL \cite{brown2020language, schick-schutze-2021-exploiting}.
-To perform a new task, \citet{brown2020language} prompt a \textit{raw} LM (i.e., a pre-trained LM that is not fine-tuned on any labeled data) with the task instruction, some input-output examples, and the input to be predicted on; then they extract the answer from the LM's continuation.
-For example, to coax the model into performing sentiment classification on the target input ``\textit{This movie is a total waste of time}'', we can prompt the language model with the context ``\textit{I like the movie!
+Recently, prompting large pre-trained language models (LMs) for FSL has achieved remarkable progress \cite{brown2020language, schick-schutze-2021-exploiting}.
+LM prompting with in-context learning reduces the ``task learning and predict'' process to a simple sequence prediction problem.
+To perform a new task, \citet{brown2020language} prompt a \textit{raw} LM (i.e., a pre-trained LM not fine-tuned on any labeled data) with the concatenation of the task instruction, some input-output examples, and the target input to be predicted on; then they extract the answer from the LM's continuation of the concatenated sequence (Figure~\ref{fig:maml-ICT-comparison} left).
+For example, to coax the model into performing sentiment classification on the target input ``\textit{This movie is a waste of time}'', we prompt the LM with the sequence ``\textit{I like the movie!
 Positive review?
 Yes.
 Horrible Movie!
 Positive review?
-No. This movie is a total waste of time.
-Positive review? \_\_\_}'', and check whether the next word is more likely to be ``\textit{Yes}'' or ``\textit{No}''.
-LM prompting is highly effective for FSL and sometimes comparable to SOTA based on full-dataset fine-tuning \cite{brown2020language}.
+No. This movie is a waste of time.
+Positive review? \_\_\_}'', and predict ``positive'' if the next word is more likely to be ``\textit{Yes}'' rather than ``\textit{No}''.

-However, raw LMs are not optimized for in-context FSL during pre-training, and exhibit undesirable properties when used for FSL prompting.
-For example, \citet{zhao2021calibrate} observed that LMs suffer from the ``recency bias'', where LMs tend to assign higher probability to labels that appear closer to the target input.
-As a result, the accuracy of GPT-3 becomes extremely sensitive to the ordering of the in-context examples.
-Previous work has also shown that prompting raw LMs is often oversensitive to example choices, example ordering, and instruction wording \cite{schick-schutze-2021-exploiting, 10.1162/tacl_a_00324, zhao2021calibrate, gao2021making, liu2021makes}.
+However, raw LMs are not optimized for in-context FSL during pre-training, and exhibit undesirable behavior when used for FSL.
+For example, \citet{zhao2021calibrate} observed that LMs suffer from the ``recency bias'', which assigns higher probability to labels that appear closer to the target input.
+As a result, the accuracy becomes extremely sensitive to the ordering of the in-context examples.
+Previous work has also shown that prompting raw LMs is often oversensitive to example choices and instruction wording \cite{schick-schutze-2021-exploiting, 10.1162/tacl_a_00324, gao2021making, liu2021makes}.